Consumer Reports warns of exploding sunroofs

-HOUSTON, Texas (KTRK) --A Houston woman claims her car's sunroof exploded while driving, a problem Consumer Reports said is happening more frequently.
+HOUSTON, Texas (KTRK) --A Houston woman claims her car's sunroof exploded while she was driving, a problem Consumer Reports said is happening more frequently.

-Tameka Moore said it happened to on Saturday while she drove along the freeway.
+Tameka Moore said it happened to her on Saturday while she drove along the freeway.

 "Almost like a shotgun kind of a sound," Moore said.
 "Like boom!
 Really, really loud."